YqunYang/ASM-UNet/README.md

 ```

 ## 🖥️ Inference and Evaluation
-You can perform inference and compute Dice scores using the Jupyter notebook:
+**Method 1**: You can perform inference and compute Dice scores using the Jupyter notebook:
 📓 `Pred_and_Eval_ASM_UNet.ipynb`
 Within the notebook, the following parameters can be configured for evaluation:
 ```python
 Dataset_ID = 1                           # ID of the dataset